jonsaldivar/GAME2338/reviews/reviewtwo.md

 https://store.steampowered.com/app/600990/The_Gardens_Between/

 Rating
-Insert your rating system.
-Example: I rate games from 1 to 5 stars and I give this game a 3 star rating.
+I rate games from 1 to 10 lanterns and I give this game a ? laterns rating.

 Summary
 This game is about... this should be at least 3-4 paragraphs summarising the gameplay mechanics of the game.
 You should be answering the who, what, when, where, why, and how of the game itself.